xinxuanliu/handy-workflow/README.md

 Here are the steps of: using the multiple versions manager asdf to install R on macOS.

 1. Install [Homebrew](https://brew.sh/) and [asdf](https://asdf-vm.com/guide/getting-started.html).
-2. Install R (for R version 4.4.3 or similar).
+2. Install R (version 4.4.3 or similar):
    *Input in terminal (run twice to ensure everything is installed):*
    ```
    brew install gcc pcre2 xz readline jpeg libpng pkgconfig libtiff zlib texinfo openblas